+'''

-This [finding, analyzing, and seeing these emotional behavior patterns and reactions blocking what you desire]
+This [finding, analyzing, and seeing these emotional behavior patterns and reactions

+blocking what you desire]

 will help to

 dissolve

 the God-image [reinforced in you by false religion]

 because

 your attitude will naturally change.

-your annuae war naar ary change.

 You will, for instance, find

 • what your expectations

 really are,

 • how you inwardly complain.

 You will find

 • what

 you yourself

 could do

 to make these expectations a reality,

-to make these expectations a reality,

 and you will understand

 • why

 you have not done so.

-you nuve not uone so.

 This should be

 the procedure [i.e., the procedure for going from the God-image of false

 religion to the true God of true religion].

-reagion to the true Gou of the reagion.

 38

 The very fact that

 you are aware of

 this God-image

 makes you

 extremely fortunate;

 many others

 are not aware of it [i.e., not aware of this God-image]

 at all.

 [Rather]

 They are convinced

 they do not have

 any distortion

-in this respect [i.e., in respect to this God-image] .
+in this respect [i.e., in respect to this God-image].

-in mis respect [i.e., in respect to this Gou-image].
+'''

+'''

 They do not connect

 certain emotional reactions

 with

 • this God-image,

 with

 • the false religious attitude.

 They are filled

 with their

 • conscious

 • right

 beliefs,

 while their

 • unconscious

 concepts

 are still

 too far from

 awareness.

 39

 QUESTION:

 What religion

 is farthest away from

 the truth?

 40

-40 ANSWER:
+ANSWER:

 One cannot make

 such a statement.

-such a statement.

 It may be that

 one religious denomination

 has more

 truthful teachings,

 but

 another

 that has fewer [truthful teachings]

 may,

 in its

 overall attitude,

 be closer to

 truth.

-Apart from

-being dangerous

-to draw such comparisons,

-the question

-is not important.

-41

-QUESTION:

-\widetilde{O} ne of the last words of Christ

-was,

-"Father, Thy will be done."

-Taken as an example,

-this could have meant

-• obedience,

-or it could have meant

-• freedom.

-42

-ANSWER:

-Exactly.

-As I said before,

-the words [in true and false religion]

-are often

-the same.

-Truth

-can

-so easily

-be misinterpreted

-because

-the essence of truth

-is the

-• willingness and

-• capacity

-to understand.

-For example, from what I have discussed tonight, you could easily infer that there can be no grace of God.
-If you are supposed to be • free and • independent [as you are in true religion], where does grace come in [in true religion]?
-You would not even need it [i.e., not need grace in true religion].
-[But] This [i.e., the statement that there is no grace of God] is not true.
-Grace does exist [in true religion].
-But no words can convey the concept of grace unless you have first reached this true inner religious experience [of true religion].
-When you • no longer need grace as a substitute for your own weakness [as you do in false religion], when you • do not make an asset out of your weakness [as you do in false religion], then you will become strong [from your inner Divinity, as you do in true religion].

-For a while [i.e., in the in-between period after having given up false religion but not yet having reached true religion]
+'''

+Apart from being dangerous to draw such comparisons, the question is not important.
+41 QUESTION: One of the last words of Christ was, "Father, Thy will be done."
+Taken as an example, this could have meant • obedience, or it could have meant • freedom.
+42 ANSWER: Exactly.
+As I said before, the words [in true and false religion] are often the same.
+Truth can so easily be misinterpreted because the essence of truth is the • willingness and • capacity to understand.

+'''

+For example,

+from what I have discussed tonight,

+you could easily infer

+that there can be

+no grace of God.

+If you are supposed to be

+• free and

+• independent

+[as you are in true religion],

+where does grace come in [in true religion]?

+You would

+not even need it [i.e., not need grace in true religion].

+[But]

+This [i.e., the statement that there is no grace of God]

+is not true.

+Grace

+does exist [in true religion].

+But

+no

+words

+can convey

+the concept of grace

+unless

+you have first reached

+this true inner religious experience [of true religion].

+When you

+• no longer need grace

+as a substitute

+for your own weakness [as you do in false religion],

+when you

+• do not make

+an asset out of

+your weakness [as you do in false religion],

+then

+you will become strong [from your inner Divinity, as you do in true religion].

+'''

+'''

+For a while [i.e., in the in-between period after having given up false religion

+but not yet having reached true religion]

 you will live

 without

 any understanding of

 grace,

 but then

-the true concept [of grace espoused by true religion] will dawn on you.
+the true concept [of grace espoused by true religion]

+will dawn on you.

 In other words,

 this interim state

-of aloneness [i.e., this interim state without God and His grace, the state between having left behind false religion and not yet having arrived at true religion]
+of aloneness [i.e., this interim state without God and His grace, the state

+between having left behind false religion and not yet

+having arrived at true religion]

 must first be experienced.

 The great mystics

-designate it [i.e., designate this interim state] as
+designate it [i.e., designate this interim state]

 the "dark night of the soul."

-3
+43

 The saying

 you just mentioned,

 "Thy will be done,"

 means,

 rightly understood,

 "I let go

 of my

 • small self-will,

-of my

-limited outlook,
+• limited outlook,

 and I open myself

 so that

 the divine

 can come to me."

+'''